Harsh-Butani/Competitive-Programming/Notes.md

 - In Dynamic Programming, we build the DP array as per the recurrence relation we have
 - DP on trees problems usually require us to consider the tree as a rooted tree and then do DFS while maintaining DP vector(s)
+- We can also do DP on DAG (Directed Acyclic Graph).
+We process the nodes in topological order or reverse topological order
 - In Digit DP, we have to answer queries such as "The count of numbers that satisfy property $X$ in $[a, b]$".
 This can be done by introducing a function $f$ as $f(n) =$ count of numbers $\leq n$ that satisfy property $X$.
 So answer $= f(b) - f(a - 1)$
 - We can use maps instead of arrays for memoizing when values have a large spread
 - State reduction techniques are often used to cut down on memory used.
 As an example, consider the multidimensional Knapsack problem, where we have to maximize energy with constraints on volume and mass.
 The following code reduces the number of states from $3$ to $2$